serena-aneli/RECOMBULATOR-X/docs/README.md

 ## :computer: Usage

 RECOMBULATOR-X uses the PED files based on [PLINK](https://www.cog-genomics.org/plink/) pedigree files as input.
 The PED file format stores sample pedigree information (i.e., the familial relationships between samples) and the genotypes.
-More information on the input file can be found within the Usage section of this documentation or in GitHub under ```docs/3_usage.md```.
+More information on the input file can be found within the [a relative link](3_usage.md) section of this documentation or in GitHub under ```docs/3_usage.md```.

 - pacchetto python
 - tool linea di comando